-Students will be notified by email of the decision taken on their applications before fall registration (usually mid- to late-summer).
-Questions about the honors program should be directed to the Undergraduate Program Coordinator or the Director of Undergraduate Studies.
+Students will be notified by email of the decision taken on their applications before the end of April.
+Questions about the honors program should be directed to the Affairs Coordinator or the Director of Undergraduate Studies.

 Independent honors thesis option